Your Land, Your Decision

 (c) When we have completed our investigation, if we are unable to locate the person, we may initiate a probate case and prepare a file that may include all the documentation developed in the search.

-(a) You may request an amount of no more than $1,000 from the decedent's IIM account if:
+(a) Before the probate case is submitted to OHA, you may request an amount of no more than $5,000 from the decedent's IIM account if:

-(1) You are responsible for making the funeral arrangements on behalf of the family of a decedent who had an IIM account;
+(1) You are responsible for making the funeral arrangements on behalf of the family of a decedent who has an IIM account;

-(2) You have an immediate need to pay for funeral arrangements before burial; and
+(3) You have an immediate need to pay for funeral arrangements before burial.

 (b) You must apply for funds under paragraph (a) of this section and submit to us an original itemized estimate of the cost of the service to be rendered and the identification of the service provider.